 - Presentation type - Presentations, including posters, will take precedence over panel membership, officer involvement, or other conference duties.

-Applications for University Travel and Self-improvement Grants must receive the recommendation of the department head and dean or designee, then be forwarded to the Professional Development Committee for review according to a timetable developed by the committee.
-The committee will make a recommendation to the Associate Vice President for Academic Affairs for the award of university travel grants in accordance with the budget approval process and available funds.
+Applications for University Travel and Self-Improvement Grants must receive the recommendation of the department head and dean or designee, then be forwarded to the Professional Development Committee for review according to a timetable developed by the committee.
+The committee will make a recommendation to the Vice Provost for the award of university travel grants in accordance with the budget approval process and available funds.

 V. REVOCATION OF GRANTS

-In the event the terms of the approved proposal are not implemented, grants may be revoked in full or in part by a majority vote of the Professional Development Committee with final approval by the Associate Vice President for Academic and Student Affairs.
+In the event the terms of the approved proposal are not implemented, grants may be revoked in full or in part by a majority vote of the Professional Development Committee with final approval by the Vice Provost.
 Prior consultation/correspondence with the awarded faculty member is required.
 Any awarded faculty member leaving JSU before the grant is used shall notify the Chair of the Professional Development Committee.
 Revocation of the grant is automatic under such circumstances.

 VI.
 RELEASE OF UNUSED FUNDS

-An appeal of a university travel grant decision must be directed to the Associate Vice President for Academic and Student Affairs.
+An appeal of a university travel grant decision must be directed to the Vice Provost.
 A formal, written appeal must be filed within fourteen (14) calendar days of notification of the committee's recommendations.

 Professional Development Committee